 Those frozen waffles are fine in a pinch, but oh goodness, nothing beats a homemade Belgian waffle with a crisp exterior and deep pockets full of maple syrup and melted butter.

-The best Belgian waffles just melt in your mouth and if you’re not stopping what you’re doing to head to the kitchen RIGHT.
+Our Belgian waffle recipe just melts in your mouth and if you’re not stopping what you’re doing to head to the kitchen RIGHT.
 NOW. you are missing out!

 Flour – We use all purpose flour, but a combo of white and whole wheat would likely work, if you don’t mind a heavier texture.